trannguyenthaonghi2299-boop/sales-analysis-sql-powerbi/README.md

 **Category Positioning**

 Among 5 categories:
-- "Home" is dominant category, which contributes largest part of total revenue and sold quantity (more than 50%).
+- "Home" is dominant category, which contributes largest part of total revenue and sold quantity (20% category contributes more than 50% value).
 This category is main growth, revenue driver
 - "Electronics" is with higher revenue, but lower volume.
 This is premium category with scaling potential in volume
 - "Groceries" is with good traffic but low Value
 - "Fashion" and "Beauty" are weak categories with low revenue and volume, despite very high average discount percentage applied (this data will be shown below).